Are sketch-and-precondition least squares solvers numerically stable?: Introduction

 \subsection{The numerical instabilities of sketch-and-precondition}

-We begin by demonstrating the numerical instabilities that occur with sketch-and-precondition techniques.\footnote{Experiments are performed in MATLAB 2022b using 64-bit arithmetic on a single core of a MacBook Pro equipped with a 2.3 GHz Dual-Core Intel Core i5 processor and 16 GB 2133 MHz LPDDR3 of system memory.} We construct LS problems at random by setting $A=U\Sigma V^T$, where $U\in\mathbb{R}^{m\times m}$ and $V\in\mathbb{R}^{n\times n}$ are random orthogonal matrices from a Haar distribution and $\Sigma=\mbox{diag}(\sigma_1,\ldots,\sigma_n)$, where $\sigma_1,\ldots,\sigma_n$ are logarithmically spaced between $1$ and $\xi$.
-We set $m = 2000$, $n=100$, and take three different values of $\xi = 0.1,10^{-10},\text{ and, }10^{-15}$.
+We now demonstrate the numerical instabilities that occur with sketch-and-precondition techniques.\footnote{Experiments are performed in MATLAB 2022b using 64-bit arithmetic on a single core of a MacBook Pro equipped with a 2.3 GHz Dual-Core Intel Core i5 processor and 16 GB 2133 MHz LPDDR3 of system memory.} We construct LS problems at random by setting $A=U\Sigma V^T$, where $U\in\mathbb{R}^{m\times n}$ and $V\in\mathbb{R}^{n\times n}$ are random orthogonal matrices from the Haar distribution and $\Sigma=\mbox{diag}(\sigma_1,\ldots,\sigma_n)$, where $\sigma_1,\ldots,\sigma_n$ are logarithmically spaced between $1$ and $\sigma_n = 10^{-10}$.
+We set $m = 10000$ and $n=100$.
 The right-hand side of the LS problem is generated as $b=Ax^*+e$, where $x^*$ is a random vector with i.i.d. standard Gaussian entries and $e$ represents a noise vector.
 The noise is chosen to be orthogonal to the column space of $A$ so that $x^*$ is the exact solution to $Ax=b$.
-For this reason, we do not expect the computed residual to go below $\|e\|_2$.
-For each value of $\xi$, we consider two values of $\|e\|_2$: (i) $\|e\|_2=10^{-3}$ (see~\cref{fig:maincompintro} (left column)) and (ii) $\|e\|_2=10^{-14}$ (see~\cref{fig:maincompintro} (right column)).
+For this reason, the computed residual is bounded from below by $\|e\|_2 = \|Ax^*-b\|_2$.
+We consider two values of $\|e\|_2$: (a) $\|e\|_2=10^{-2}$ (see~\cref{fig:maincompintro}(a)) and (b) $\|e\|_2=10^{-12}$ (see~\cref{fig:maincompintro}(b)).

-To solve the LS problems, we use (1) sketch-and-precondition Blendenpik (see~\cref{alg:blendenpik}) and (2) sketch-and-apply Blendenpik (see~\cref{alg:ARBlendenpik}).
-The only difference between the two algorithms is how they use the preconditioner.
-We use a sketching matrix $S\in\mathbb{R}^{8n\times m}$, known as a subsampled randomized cosine transform(see~\cref{sec:SRTTs}).
+To solve the LS problems, we use (1) standard sketch-and-precondition Blendenpik (SAP, see~\cref{alg:blendenpik}), (2) sketch-and-precondition Blendenpik with a sketch-and-solve initial guess (SAP-SAS, see~\cref{alg:blendenpik_initialguess}), (3) standard sketch-and-apply Blendenpik (SAA, see~\cref{alg:ARBlendenpik}), and (4) sketch-and-apply Blendenpik with a sketch-and-solve initial guess (SAA-SAS, see the caption of~\cref{alg:ARBlendenpik}).
+The only difference between the sketch-and-precondition and sketch-and-apply algorithms is how they employ the preconditioner; the actual preconditioner is identical.
+We use a sketching matrix $S\in\mathbb{R}^{4n\times m}$, known as a subsampled randomized cosine transform (see~\cref{sec:SRTTs}).
+The tolerance is set to $10^{-14}$ and the maximum number of iterations to $50$.